kate-skorija/portfolio-landing-page/README.md

 ## Description

-This is a portfolio landing page for my programming portfolio!
+This is a portfolio landing page for my programming work.
+It is the first website I built for my very first code review at Epicodus!
 To learn more about me and my skills, view [the published site](https://kate-skorija.github.io/portfolio-landing-page/).
 It includes examples of my work as well as information about my education, background, and interests.
-Thanks for reading!
+Thanks for reading.

 ## Setup/Installation Requirements